-You should speak to the head teacher at your child's current school and any other professionals involved, and then complete and return the appropriate request from which can be found on our website: www.warwickshire.gov.uk/admissions
+• You should complete and return the appropriate request form which can be found on our website: www.warwickshire.gov.uk/admissions

 Once a child has been admitted to a school it is for the head teacher to decide how best to educate them.
-In some cases it may be appropriate for a child who has been admitted out of their normal age group to be moved to their normal age group, but in others it will not.
+In some cases, it may be appropriate for a child who has been admitted out of their normal age group to be moved to their normal age group, but in others it will not.
 Any decision to move a child to a different age group should be based on sound educational reasons and should be made by the head teacher in consultation with the parents.

-SECTION 8: APPEALS AND COMPLAINTS
+SECTION 8: APPEALS